torjusti/cube-solver/README.md

 ## Notes

 The solver is pretty slow compared to other solvers such as the GWT compiled version of min2phase, but rather aims to be simple and extensible.
-The solver initializes when solving the first cube, which usually takes around 2 seconds.
+The Kociemba solver initializes when solving the first cube, which usually takes around 2 seconds.
 Generating and solving a random cube takes around 100ms on average, but for some cubes this number can be quite high.
+The optimal EOLine, FB, Cross and XCross solvers initialize pretty quickly, with the exception of the XCross solver.

 ## Documentation